 In the mid-1960s, electric music pioneer Robert Moog created modular synthesizers using transistor technologies.
 His early synths featured modules that generate and modify the pitch, timbre, and volume of sounds when connected, or “patched” by cables.
 This allowed for unprecedented control of sonic parameters but made it difficult to replicate the same sound twice.
 Moog’s inventions came to the attention of the rock world when they were demonstrated at the Monterey Pop Festival in 1967.
 The following year, Wendy Carlos’s album Switched-On Bach became the first chart-topping hit utilizing a Moog synthesizer.
 The instrument has its performance debut at a 1969 concert in the Sculpture Garden at the Museum of Modern Art in NYC, where Moog introduced a quartet of synthesizers built specifically for live events.
 Continue reading Eye On Design: Keith Emerson’s Moog Synthesizer→

-Photographed as Part of Play It Loud: Instruments of Rock and Roll, on Exhibit at The Metropolitan Museum Art in NYC Through October 1st, 2019.
+Photographed as Part of the David Hockney Career Retrospective, on view at The Metropolitan Museum of Art in NYC Through February 25th, 2018.